WWII era B-25 bomber on display at Veterans Airport in Marion

 "The B-25, and aircraft like it, is just a perfect example of how we pulled together at that time, and doing a miraculous job of creating an Air Force, creating a system that was able to do what it did in the short order that we had to do it," said Dave Warner of the EAA chapter 277.
 "A lot of people don't know anything about WWII, what went on, or the types of efforts that went into designing and building and flying these things.
 We want people to see them and realize they can still be kept flying, and we want people to remember that, to see that whole era."

-Warner made the point that the operation and maintenance of the B-25 is not cheap, and so the costs of tickets to fly goes to keep up the B-25 program, ensuring that people can come out and experience history.
+Warner said that operating and maintaining the B-25 is not cheap, and so the costs of tickets to fly goes to keep up the B-25 program, ensuring that people can come out and experience history.

 "This is a great opportunity.
 The weather is good.
 If you want to come out and just see the B-25, you are welcome to do so," Warner said.

-Some have come out to Veterans Airport not to learn of the B-25’s history but to remember it.
+Some have come out to Veterans Airport not to learn about the B-25’s history, but to remember it.

-This past Thursday, Maroscher took a flight with EAA members, Veterans Airport personnel, along with the press, up in the B-25, where the once Romanian now American had a window seat from which he did not stir the entire flight, but looked out the window, rapt in deep thought or distant memory.
+On Thursday, Maroscher took a flight with EAA members, Veterans Airport personnel and the press, up in the B-25, where the once Romanian now American had a window seat from which he did not stir the entire flight.
+He looked out the window, rapt in deep thought or distant memory.

-When asked how he felt about flying in the B-25, the bombing terror of his boyhood, Maroscher said, tears forming behind his thick glasses, "It kind of completes the circle, because the guys that were bombing us really weren't our enemies, but they had to do what they had to do."
+When asked how he felt about flying in the B-25 — the bombing terror of his boyhood — tears formed behind Maroscher's thick glasses.
+"It kind of completes the circle, because the guys that were bombing us really weren't our enemies, but they had to do what they had to do," he said.